ch-hassansaeed/urdu_sentiment_NLP_analysis/README.md

 ---------------------------------------**

-**Note:** This is Possible with negative and positive keywrod list in urdu_sentiment_NLP_analysis_lib.py this is depend on your requirement if your requirement treat any other word as postive then you can add/edit in negative and positive keywrod list array.and it show sentimat result wrt to your keywrods.
+**Note:** This is Possible with negative and positive keywrod list in urdu_sentiment_NLP_analysis_lib.py this is depend on your requirement if your requirement treat any other word as positive then you can add/edit in negative and positive keywrod list array.and it show sentimat result wrt to your keywrods.
-Speical Thanks to Mr.awaisathar whcih has list of urdu keywrod in his other html/javascript project(https://github.com/awaisathar/urdu-sentiment-lexicon)
+Speical Thanks to Mr.awaisathar whcih has list of urdu negative and positive keywrods txt file in his other html/javascript project(https://github.com/awaisathar/urdu-sentiment-lexicon)

 **negative and positive keywrod list Array:**
 ```